operator-framework/java-operator-sdk/README.md

 User (you) only writes the logic in a Controller that creates/updates or deletes resources related to a custom resource.
 All the issues around are handled by the framework for you.
-Check out this [blog post](https://blog.container-solutions.com/a-deep-dive-into-the-java-operator-sdk) about the non-trivial common problems needs to be solved for every operator.
+Check out this [blog post](https://blog.container-solutions.com/a-deep-dive-into-the-java-operator-sdk) about the non-trivial yet common problems needs to be solved for every operator.

 ## Join us on Discord!